Migrating Litecli From Mypy to Ty

 3. Use # ty: ignore[rule] comments sparingly—only for exceptional cases where types are unavailable or features aren’t yet supported by ty

-4. Remove mypy.
+4. Remove mypy

 Getting Started with Ty